 Your body may also have a hard time getting rid of fluids.
 As a result, excess fluid builds up in the body.
 This is called fluid overload (volume overload).
 This can lead to edema (excess fluid in the skin and tissues).

-Many illnesses can cause fluid imbalance:
+Many medical problems can cause fluid imbalance:

-- It is common to retain large amounts of fluid for several days after surgery (causing swelling of the body).
+- After surgery, the body usually retains large amounts of fluid for several days, causing swelling of the body.

 - When the kidneys do not work well because of chronic kidney disease , the body cannot get rid of unneeded fluids.

 Treatment depends on the specific condition that is causing the fluid imbalance.

 Call your health care provider if you or your child has signs of dehydration or swelling, in order to prevent more serious complications.

 Berl T, Parikh C. Disorders of water metabolism.
 In: Johnson RJ, Feehally J, Floege J, eds.
 Comprehensive Clinical Nephrology .
 5th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 8.